Conclusions and options for response

 Safety of substances of human origin

-Surveillance of imported cases and local transmission in continental Europe
+Surveillance of imported cases and local transmission in Europe

-In order to reduce the risk of local transmission in continental Europe, EU Member States should:
+In order to reduce the risk of local transmission in Europe, EU Member States should:

-- Increase awareness among obstetricians, paediatricians and neurologists that the possibility of Zika virus infection should be investigated in patients presenting with congenital CNS malformations, microcephaly and GBS.
+- Maintain awareness among obstetricians, paediatricians and neurologists that the possibility of Zika virus infection should be investigated in patients presenting with congenital CNS malformations, microcephaly and GBS.

-- Enhance vigilance towards the early detection of imported cases of Zika virus infection in EU Member States, EU Overseas Countries and Territories (OCTs) and EU Outermost Regions (OMR), in particular where Zika vectors are present, in order to reduce the risk of onward autochthonous transmission.
+- Remain vigilant towards the early detection of imported cases of Zika virus infection in EU Member States, EU Overseas Countries and Territories (OCTs) and EU Outermost Regions (OMR), particularly where Zika vectors are present and still active and which have not experienced local vector-borne transmission (e.g. Madeira), in order to reduce the risk of onward autochthonous transmission.

-- Ensure timely reporting of autochthonous cases, in particular in the receptive areas of EU Member States in continental Europe.
+- Ensure timely reporting of autochthonous cases, particularly in the receptive areas of EU Member States in continental Europe.

 - Strengthen laboratory capacity and capabilities to confirm Zika virus infections in the EU/EEA and to differentiate Zika virus infections from other arboviral infections (e.g. dengue, chikungunya).